Available On-Demand

 Discover the fascinating history of GLP-1 agonists—from Gila monster venom to breakthrough psychiatric therapeutics—and learn how GLP-1 activation in the brain modulates reward systems and cognitive function.
 Dr. McIntyre will reveal how these pathways reduce neuroinflammation, enhance neuroplasticity, and offer unprecedented promise for treating mood disorders, preventing neurodegeneration, and addressing systemic conditions that impact brain health.

-Dr McIntyre’s presentations offers a unique glimpse into the future of psychiatry, where metabolic interventions may fundamentally change how we prevent and treat mental illness across the lifespan.
+Dr McIntyre’s presentations offer a unique glimpse into the future of psychiatry, where metabolic interventions may fundamentally change how we prevent and treat mental illness across the lifespan.

 Dr Jacqueline Jacques: Bridging Natural Products and Obesity Care in the GLP-1 Era